 ✗

-Common error: Confusing the dot product (scalar result) with matrix multiplication (matrix result). a \( \cdot \) b gives a number; AB gives a matrix.
+Common error: Confusing the dot product (scalar result) with matrix multiplication (matrix result). \( \mathbf{a} \cdot \mathbf{b} \) gives a number; \( AB \) gives a matrix.

 ▶

-Formula booklet: The dot product, cross product, magnitude, and vector line equation are given.
-Eigenvalue method and transformation matrices are NOT in the booklet — learn the process.
+Formula booklet: the dot product, cross product, magnitude, and vector line equation are given.
+The eigenvalue method, transformation matrices, and the steady-state condition are not in the booklet — learn the process.

 This website uses essential cookies for authentication and security.
 We respect your privacy and comply with GDPR.